-Since the appointment of INAPI as an ISA/IPEA and due to the new redefinition of institutional priorities, significant changes have been implemented, primarily through Resolution N°473/2013 of September 13th, 2012, which sets out a new structure in the Institute.
+Since the appointment of INAPI as an ISA/IPEA and due to the new redefinition of institutional priorities, significant changes have been implemented., primarily through Resolution No473/2013 of September 13th, 2012, which sets out a new structure in the Institute, including the creation of the Institutional Strategy Department for advising the National Director in institutional strategic design; designing and managing a Management Control System, including the provision of a high quality service to the public; among others.
+The increasing importance of guality in services led to the creation of the User Services Division to further improve the quality of the services provided to the users by INAPI, as well as measure their satisfaction as a whole.
+Its approach includes giving information and assistance to users and applicants regarding patents, trademarks, and other IP-related subjects, with highly trained staff available to them both in our Offices and remotely by phone or web services.
 Among others, the former Department of Planning and Management Control, the Development Division and the Department of Continuous Improvement of Processes, were replaced by the new Institutional Strategy Department, in charge of supervising the quality control policies.
-Along with the Institutional Strategy Department, a new Operations Division was created to improve the processes, focused on giving a quality service to the user.
+Along with the Institutional Strategy Department, a new User Services Division replaced the former Operations Division, aiming at improving the quality of services INAPI gives to its users with a comprehensive approach that covers information and assistance to users and applicants regarding patents, trademarks and other IP related subjects, where highly trained staff is available to them both in our Offices and remotely by phone or web services.

 In 2014, INAPI worked on modifying its process documentation to fulfil the ISO 9001:2008 standard.
-As a matter of fact, some units of the Operations Division (namely archives and digitations) and some processes within PCT Department, namely the Receiving Office process, were chosen for being implemented to qualify for an ISO 9001:2008 certification.
-This process ended in November 2015, with the recognition of the fulfilment of the ISO standards, therefore, the grant of an ISO 9001:2008 certificate.
+As a matter of fact, some This initiative gathered some units of the former the Operations Division (namely archives and digitations) and some processes within PCT Department, namely the Receiving Office process, which were were suitable candidates chosen for being implemented to qualify forto obtain a certification under the an-ISO 9001:2008 certificationstandard.
+This process ended in November 2015, with the recognition of the fulfilment of the ISO standards, therefore, and the grant of an ISO 9001:2008 certificate.
 After the certification, the natural step was starting the work on including our new PCT activities within its scope.